 10. Kebabs and a cheeky Hungry Jacks burger aren’t your only after-hours options.

 Our fair city wears the mantle of ‘Late Night Champion’ with pride.
-Nowhere else in the country can you party at all hours, and then go out for a civilised meal into the bargain.
-Whether you’re after bolognese jaffles at Arlechin (kitchen closes at 3am), Pacific oysters from Supper Inn (kitchen closes at 2.30am), hefty southern barbecue from Le Bon Ton (kitchen closes at 5am on Fri and Sat nights) or sinus-clearing ramen from Musashi Ramen (kitchen closes at 4am on Fri and Sat nights), you’re sorted.
+Nowhere else in the country can you party at all hours, and then go out for a civilised meal.
+Whether you’re after bolognese jaffles at Arlechin (kitchen closes at 3am), Pacific oysters from Supper Inn (kitchen closes at 2.30am), hefty southern barbecue from Le Bon Ton (kitchen closes at 5am on Fri and Sat nights) or sinus-clearing ramen from Musashi Ramen (kitchen closes at 3am on Fri and Sat nights), you’re sorted.
 Find more of our favourite late-night eats.

 11. Make good use of your local library.